 As recently as the 1960s, a panicked British Navy called off an investigation into homosexuality on Her Majesty’s ships because it was found that at least ‘50% of the fleet have sinned homosexually.’
 Understandably, the authorities hastily decided they would rather have a fleet than kick out every man who had ever engaged in spot of sodomy, with or without the lash.

-Obviously a proportion of Dink’s ActiveDuty models must be gay or bisexual.
-After all, I appeared in an ActiveDuty video — and in fact not all of them are presented as straight.
+Obviously a proportion of ActiveDuty models must be gay or bisexual.
+After all, I appeared in an ActiveDuty video – and in fact not all of them are presented as straight.
 And of course a certain amount of scepticism is understandable, advisable even.
-And Dink himself told me that he thought that quite a few of his models were probably ‘bi-curious’, and that ironically, appearing in his videos for cash was for them a ‘safe’ way of exploring this.
+As I reported, Mr Active Duty himself told me that he thought that quite a few of his models were probably ‘bi-curious’, and that ironically, appearing in his videos for cash was for them a ‘safe’ way of exploring this.

 But what is remarkable is just how religiously certain Rechy et al are that these chaps can’t be straight.
 None of them.

-I suspect that part of the reason so many homos want to see straight guys having sex with one another — and will pay good money for it — is the paradoxical appeal of seeing innocence ‘corrupted’, and corruption rendered ‘innocent’.
-Straight gay porn, when it’s done right (and Dink seems to know exactly how), looks like a fulfilment of the fantasy of much of gay porn: a carefree, smiling, laughing, rascalish discovery of masculine erotic pleasure — free of shame and pride, free in fact of ‘sexuality’.
+I suspect that part of the reason so many homos want to see straight guys having sex with one another – and will pay good money for it – is the paradoxical appeal of seeing innocence ‘corrupted’, and corruption rendered ‘innocent’.
+Straight gay porn, when it’s done right, looks like a fulfilment of the fantasy of much of gay porn: a carefree, smiling, laughing, rascalish discovery of masculine erotic pleasure – free of shame and pride, free in fact of ‘sexuality’.
 Tom of Finland drawings, pre 1970s, brought to life.
 Ironically, straight guys are sometimes better able to embody the gay ideal than gays.

-As one of the paratrooper models replied when confronted by a shell-shocked Fayetteville woman who’d recognised him on the ActiveDuty site demanding to know how he could have done such a thing:
+As one of the paratrooper models replied when confronted, post-scandal, by a shell-shocked Fayetteville waitress who’d recognised him on the ActiveDuty site demanding to know how he could have done such a thing:

 ‘It was no big deal,’ he replied laconically.
 ‘And besides, I got paid.’